Houston Child Support Lawyers

 Adjusting Houston Child Support Orders

-In many states, child support is usually recalculated on a regular basis.
-In these states, courts require parents to trade tax return information to find out if child support needs to be raised.
+In many states, child support is usually recalculated regularly.
+In these states, courts require parents to trade tax return information to determine whether child support needs to be raised.
 In most states, either parent may file a court motion to recalculate child support at any time.

 In case you pay support, you need to request the court to recalculate it if: